symverse-lab/V3/docs/citizen-protocol-spec.md

 - Initial alias may be registered once through `NickName` during Citizen confirmation.
 - May be created by `CreateNick` transaction only if no Nick exists.
-- Can be used as a direct coin-transfer destination through:
+- Can be used in Nick-aware transaction fields:
-  - `SendTransactionToNick`
+  - `fromNick`
-  - `SendRawTransactionToNick`
+  - `toNick`
+- Existing transaction APIs resolve those fields before ordinary address-based processing.
 - Change requires:

 ```text